 So, let me ask you; who’s your money on?

-Tag(s): News Features Phoenix Rising FC Louisville City FC Brian Ownby Cameron Lancaster Speedy Williams George Davis IV Greg Ranjitsingh Ilija Ilić Kyle Smith Luke Spencer Niall McCabe Oscar Jimenez Paco Craig Paolo Del Piccolo Carl Woszczynski Chris Cortez Jason Johnson Didier Drogba Kevon Lambert Alexis Souahy Solomon Asante News
+Tag(s): News Features Phoenix Rising FC Louisville City FC Brian Ownby Cameron Lancaster Speedy Williams George Davis IV Greg Ranjitsingh Ilija Ilić Kyle Smith Luke Spencer Niall McCabe Oscar Jimenez Paco Craig Paolo Del Piccolo Carl Woszczynski Chris Cortez Jason Johnson Didier Drogba Kevon Lambert Alexis Souahy Solomon Asante Playoffs News